sereneHe/Causal-Models-Learning/README.md

 1. **Synthetic Data:** Utilize the `Ancpop_Simulation` class to generate custom datasets.
 2. **Real-world Data:** Employ the `Ancpop_Real` class in `Ancpop_Real.py` to test real data from the `./Real data` folder.
 Alternatively, use generated data in `./Synthetic data`.
 3. **Experiments:** Experiment scripts for proposed methods and baselines are available in Jupyter notebooks named "Methods_withdevice.ipynb".
 4. **Results:** Access all results and figures mentioned in the paper from the `./result` folder.
-Repeat the results using "ANCPOP_Simulation_test.ipynb".
+Repeat the results using "ANCPOP_test.ipynb".

 ## Running Notebooks
 - **ANCPOP_Simulation_test.ipynb:** Execute this notebook for all experiments on synthetic and real-world data using the ANM_NCPOP approach.
 Upload datasets and the notebook to [Colab](https://colab.research.google.com/) for seamless execution.